SoCalBeachVB.com

 The 2026 NCAA Beach Season is Winding Down

-As the #7 beach program, the California Bears, #13 LSU Tigers, and the #19 Washington Huskies, will Also be in Huntington Beach.
-Out of the top 20, 7 ranked teams, in a 3 day tournament, to close out the NCAA season for 2026.
+The MPSF may be the toughest conference for beach volleyball this season.
+As the #8 beach program, the California Bears, the #11 Grand Canyon Lopes, #13 LSU Tigers, and the #20 Washington Huskies, will Also be in Huntington Beach.
+In total, 8 out of the top 20 ranked teams in the nation, will be in this 3 day tournament, to close out their season.
+Should be a really good one!

-Up the road, in Santa Monica CA, the West Coast Conference is hosting their championship tournament.
+Up the road (about an hour), in Santa Monica CA, the West Coast Conference (WCC) is hosting their championship tournament.

 We had a chance to see quite a few of these teams this season.
 There is so much talent in beach volleyball right now.
-Anyone can win these conference championships, while clearly the MPSF is going to be the most competitive of them all.
+Anyone of these teams can win their conference championship.
+Don’t be surprised if there are a few upsets, in what should be an entertaining close to the 2026 NCAA beach season.

-Despite only one guaranteed slot for the winner from the MPSF to be selected, I can foresee several teams from this conference making the cut, for the NCAA’s.
+Despite only one guaranteed slot for the winner of the MPSF, I can foresee several teams from this conference making the final cut, on selection Sunday for the NCAA’s.
+The tension is building already, and conference championships haven’t even started yet!

 On the 3c2A front: Did not get to cover as much as usual –